McJackTang/mcjacktang.github.io/_pages/about.md

 # 🔥 News
 **2024.4:** 🎉🎉 Our paper [Camera-Based Remote Physiology Sensing for Hundreds of Subjects Across Skin Tones](https://arxiv.org/abs/2404.05003) has been accepted by [CHI Workshop 2024 PhysioCHI](https://chi2024.acm.org/for-authors/workshops/accepted-workshops/).

-**2024.4:** 🎉🎉 Admitted into the Groundbreaking Innovation Talent Development Program at Tsinghua University.
+**2024.4:** 🎉🎉 Admitted into the Groundbreaking Innovation Talent Development Program(颠覆性创新人才培养项目) at Tsinghua University.

 **2024.2:** 🎉🎉 Our paper [A Comprehensive Dataset and Automated Pipeline for Nailfold Capillary Analysis](https://doi.org/10.48550/arXiv.2312.05930) has been accepted by [ISBI 2024](https://biomedicalimaging.org/2024/).